rnkn/fountain-mode/README.md

 Requirements
 ------------

-- Emacs 24.3 or later (not tested on earlier versions)
+- Emacs 24 (not tested on earlier versions)
 - the CLT `uuidgen` is required to insert UUIDs (usually pre-installed on OS X and Linux)